 Emma has been working as a freelance journalist for more than 15 years.
 She writes about all things medicine and health for a range of specialist titles including Pulse, The BMJ, The Pharmaceutical Journal, The Lancet, Chemist and Druggist and The Limbic.
 Her work includes news, features and in-depth investigations.
 She also works as an associate lecturer in journalism at Sheffield Hallam University and is vice-chair of the Medical Journalists’ Association.

 Lily and Emma launched the award-winning Freelancing for Journalists podcast in 2020 and have since interviewed more than 80 guests in their quest to life the lid on freelance life.
-Their book of the same name is an authoritative, practical and engaging guide for current and aspiring journalism freelances and they also run the Freelancing for Journalists Facebook community that has almost 6,000 members.
+Their book of the same name is an authoritative, practical and engaging guide for current and aspiring journalism freelances and they also run the Freelancing for Journalists Facebook community that has over 7,000 members.

 "This is a great course, the theoretical content is very good and the practical parts with the detailed feedback from the trainers are extremely useful.
 I was able to ask all the questions that I had floating around and I feel much more confident.
 10/10!" - Anja Bruschweiler, freelance journalist